Find Or Update Drivers Using Driver Identifier

 - Now click the small Download button at the bottom of the download page to download that driver and install it – you may have to try several to find one that will install correctly

-Most driver downloads are integrated with software that can automatically install the driver for you – once downloaded you just run the installation program and it will install the driver.
+Most downloads are integrated with software that can automatically install the driver for you – once downloaded you just run the installation program and it will install the driver.
 You may have to unzip (extract) the file first if it is a compressed zip file download.

 A Note On Automated Driver Update Programs